digitalrebar/doc/development/README.rst

 able to run deployments in their environment as part of the testing cycle.

-While we have invested in BDD and system tests to catch core logic errors, most changes require performing a deployment to test correctness!

 > Protip: You can enter the Rails Console from the host, using ``docker exec -it compose_rebar_api_1 /opt/digitalrebar/core/tools/rails-console.sh``.
 This works for development and production!

 Setting Rails Development Mode